yasufum/qemu-hda/README.md

 #### (3) Run VM

-[NOTE] Before run VM using this tool, you have to setup specialized qemu which is contained in previous version of SPP (https://github.com/garogers01/soft-patch-panel) for running SPP and DPDK.
+[NOTE] Before run VM using this tool, you have to setup specialized qemu for running SPP and DPDK which is contained in previous version of SPP (https://github.com/garogers01/soft-patch-panel).

 Copy image file into runscript/ which you created by running create_install.sh in previous section.